soulson/Drama/README.md

 ##### License?
 Most of Drama is licensed under the GNU Affero General Public License v3.

-This license is a copyleft license that allows you to use, modify, study, and redistribute the code (among other things) but requires you to provide the full source code with any distribution.
-It also requires you to provide the full source code whenever you host all or part of the project on a network server.
-That way, if anyone improves the server capability of Drama, as many people as possible can learn from the improvements.

 ###### You said "most" of Drama is AGPLv3.
 What isn't?
 There are a few files that have been used from other open source projects, and